Norwegian Wedding Traditions

 father of the bride, the groom, the bride, maid of honor, bestman, groom’s father, bride’s mother, groom’s mother, grandparents/godparents, friends, and finally the "Thank You for the Meal" speech.

 Following dinner, the wedding cake may be cut and the guests can help themselves to the variety of cakes and coffee and an after-dinner drink.
 In Norway, the bride and groom can ask friends and family to supply supplemental cakes for the cake table.
-Bløtkake (cream cake), Kransekake, almond cake, cheesecake, and chocolate cakes are among the many and delicious.
+Bløtkake (soft cake), Kransekake, almond cake, cheesecake, and chocolate cakes are among the many and delicious.

 The dance will be next on the list with the bride and groom kicking it off.
 There will be another chance to eat again later once everyone has danced away dinner.
 The nattmat (night food) menu is much simpler and could consist of sausages, soup with bread, or sandwiches.
 This way the guests won’t go away hungry in the wee hours of morning.